Locoduino/SlowMotionServo/README.md

 ### setMax(max)

-Sets the maximum angle of the servo.
+Set the maximum angle of the servo.
 The angle is expressed in its equivalency in microseconds.
 The value can range from 544 to 2400.
 A value lower than 544 will be reset to 544 and a value greater than 2400 will be reset to 2400.
 If the value is lower than the minimum angle it is reset to the minimum